OdinBurntwaffle/capeTrader/README.md

 5. It is also possible to lose augment items if you try to augment a cape with a different path than is already present.
 Suppose again you have an ogma's cape augmented with DEX+5 via threads.
 If you enter the **//ct prep run thread str** and then the **//ct go 15** command intending to augment your cape with str, **you will lose all 15 threads**.
 There is currently no safeguard for this but one is currently being considered to be added to the capetrader addon.

 6. If you have the inventory menu open, be sure to close before using the go commmand and make sure you do not open menus or move items around in your inventories while the augmentation process is ongoing.
 You will get a start message after you use the go command and an ending message once the augmentation process completes.
-You can mess around with your inventory after you get the ending message, otherwise you will interupt the augmentation process.
+You can mess around with your inventory after you get the ending message, otherwise you might interupt the augmentation process and need to reload the addon.

 Suppose you want to augment an ogma's cape from scratch with dex, accuracy and attack, and double attack.
 You can use the following steps: